appsmithorg/appsmith-docs/website/docs/AI-assistants/reference/toolbar.md

 ### Data

+These properties allow you to configure the data for the widget, defining the content and behavior displayed.

 #### Buttons

 <dd>

 Allows you to add multiple buttons within the Toolbar Button widget.
-Users can rearrange the **Buttons** and add **Separators** to create space between them for better organization.
+You can rearrange the **Buttons** and add **Separators** to create space between them for better organization.
 If the number of buttons exceeds the available space, a three-dot menu (ellipsis) is displayed to accommodate the overflow buttons.

 You can click on the ⚙️ gear icon to configure each button, such as setting the label, icon, and actions to be triggered when the button is clicked.